prof-biney/bank_app/README.md

 This means the Android platform isn't registered in your Appwrite project:
 - Go to your Appwrite dashboard > Project Settings > Platforms
-- Add a new Android platform with the package name `com.profbiney.vault`
+- Add a new Android platform with the package name `com.user.extension`
 - Make sure the package name matches exactly what's in your `.env` file

 ## 💡 Usage Examples